einarf/misago-docker/README.md

 misago-docker
 =============

+DEPRECATED.
+Use official docker solution. https://github.com/rafalp/misago_docker.
+The contents of the repo can still be useful for people who run custom setups.

 A docker standalone compose setup for running [Misago](https://github.com/rafalp/Misago) with dependecies.

 This setup configures and runs for following services: